Reverse Diffusion Sequential Monte Carlo Samplers: Experiments

 \subsection{Rings and Funnel distributions}

 We present results on two additional synthetic targets.
 Rings, introduced by \citet{grenioux2024stochastic}, is a 2-dimensional distribution constructed via an inverse polar parameterization: the angular component is uniformly distributed, while the radius component follows a 4-mode Gaussian mixture.
+Funnel \citep{neal2003slice}, is a 10-dimensional ``funnel"-shaped distribution.

-We assess sample quality using total variational distance in the radius component (radius TVD).
-Funnel, proposed by \citet{neal2003slice}, is a 10-dimensional ``funnel"-shaped distribution.
-We use sliced Kolmogorov-Smirnov distance (sliced KSD) to evaluate sample quality following \citet{grenioux2024stochastic}.
-Both targets admit tractable normalization constants, so we also report the estimation bias for methods that compute it.
+For Rings, we assess sample quality using total variational distance in the radius component (Radius TVD).
+For Funnel, use sliced Kolmogorov-Smirnov distance (Sliced KSD) to evaluate sample quality following \citet{grenioux2024stochastic}.
+As both targets admit tractable normalization constants, we also report the estimation bias for methods that compute them.
 For each method, we select the hyperparameters with lowest Raidus TVD on a heldout validation set for Rings and lowest Sliced KSD for Funnel.

 As shown in \Cref{tab:rings-and-funnel}, \ourmethod{} achieves lower or comparable estimation bias of the log-normalization constant relative to AIS and SMC on both targets.
-On the simpler Rings target, \ourmethod{} (Proposal) has the lowest radius TVD, where AIS, SMC and \ourmethod{} closely match.
+On the lower-dimensional Rings target, \ourmethod{} (Proposal) has the lowest radius TVD, where AIS, SMC and \ourmethod{} closely match.
 On the more challenging Funnel target, SLIPS achieves the lowest sliced KSD; while \ourmethod{} performs slightly worse, it greatly outperforms its IS and Proposal variants.
-Additional results are provided in \Cref{app:subsec:rings-and-funnel}.